elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

   - People choose to make trade-offs between leisure and money
   - People want to fund their leisure time so work money for that purpose
   - Obviously and unfortunately, there are situations where the person is living to work versus working to live
-- the economy can either be booming in a bust or operating at "full employment"
+- Economic Cycle of busts and booms ("full employment")
   - "full employment" is where unemployment rate equals natural unemployment, something hard to measure and can change
-  - natural unemployment can exist due to matching issues (oil & gas jobs went to renewable sector) and due to changing jobs (hunting for a job after being laid off)
+  - natural unemployment can exist due to matching issues (e.g. oil & gas jobs went to renewable sector) and due to the _friction_ of changing jobs (hunting for a job after being laid off)
+    - Policies can be created to reduce matching issues and Employment Insurance can affect the friction (noticeable between provinces).
   - shocks are what change the state of the economy drastically
     - technology shocks (transistor, internet), productivity shocks (COVID-19), supply shocks (higher oil prices because of OPEC)
 - Money